IanConvy/powerbi-speedrunning/README.md

 PowerBI Desktop or viewed in a static form from `speedruns.pdf`, is built atop an exhaustive dataset consisting of all users, games, platforms, and speedruns hosted on www.speedrun.com.
 The code used to retrieve and store this data can be found in `scrape.py`.

+A walkthrough of each report page, along with excerpts from its underlying DAX code, can be found on [my website](https://ianconvy.github.io/projects/other/speedrunning/speedrunning.html).